Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Brief Introduction"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, this is Shing-Ho Jonathan Lin (call me Jonathan) from Hong Kong, currently pursuing my undergraduate degree in *Artificial Intelligence* at the University of Chinese Academy of Sciences.
+Hi, this is Shing-Ho Jonathan Lin (call me Jonathan) from Hong Kong, currently pursuing my undergraduate degree in [*Schoolf of Artificial Intelligence, University of Chinese Academy of Sciences*](ucas.ac.cn).
-I had the privilege of being a visiting student at the [Schoolf of Engineering, Hong Kong University of Science and Technology](https://seng.hkust.edu.hk/).
+I had the privilege of being a visiting student at the [*Schoolf of Engineering, Hong Kong University of Science and Technology*](https://seng.hkust.edu.hk/).

 My interests lie broadly in representation learning, including the geometric deep learning (especially in Hyperbolic Geometry), as well as brain-inspired methods (Reservoir Computing), both having great publications.
 I am deeply honored to be a Principal Investigator, funded by the Beijing Natural Science Foundation during my undergraduate study.